Sir William Eden, 7th Baronet: Career

 Sir William, who was described as an eccentric and often foul-tempered man, was a former colonel and local magistrate.
 He was also a talented watercolourist and exhibited regularly in London and Paris.
 He was also a collector of Impressionists, and owned a chalk drawing of Giovanni Battista Piazzetta, c.
 1750-1754, which is today in the collection of the Morgan Library and Museum in New York City.
 He was a cornet in the 8th Hussars.

 He was known as a daring traveler during his Grand Tour.
 He was a sportsman who served as Master of the Durham Hunt and gardener.

 Personal life

 His only daughter, Marjorie Eden, Lady Brooke, later Countess of Warwick, by John Singer Sargent.

 His third son, Anthony Eden, 1st Earl of Avon, who served as Prime Minister of the United Kingdom.

 In 1886, he was married with Sybil Frances Grey (1867–1945), a daughter of Sir William Grey and a member of the famous Grey family of Northumberland.
 After their marriage, they lived at Windlestone Hall and his wife was a popular figure.
 However, her profligacy reportedly ruined the family fortunes.
-Together, they were the parents of five children who survived infancy, including:
+Together, they were the parents of five children who survived infancy: